 We are not yet accepting applications for the IDP Certificate Program for 2019-2020.
 However, we welcome and encourage all graduate students who are interested in MIDP courses to review and enroll in open classes.
 We will update this page when the IDP Certificate application period reopens.

 The Master of International Development Policy program offers a Certificate in International Development Policy (IDP) to students enrolled in other full-time graduate programs.
 This certificate is earned concurrently to your degree program.

 To earn the certificate, the following courses (for a total of 12 credit hours) must be fulfilled prior to graduation from your degree program:

-If you have any questions about the program, please contact our Student and Academic Services Assistant Director.
+If you have any questions about the program, please contact our Associate Director.